ninadpatil1452/Precision-Keyboard/README.md

    ```
    The server will start on `http://localhost:8080`

+3. Access the Interactive Dashboard:
+   Open your browser and navigate to `http://localhost:8080` or `http://localhost:8080/dashboard`
+   The dashboard provides real-time visualization of all collected research data.

 ### iOS App Setup
 1. Open `Precision Keyboard.xcodeproj` in Xcode
 2. Select your target device or simulator